-Investors should be aware that under legislation and related administrative guidance (commonly known as "FATCA"), certain payments in respect of the Pass-Through Certificates after June 30, 2014 and payments of the gross proceeds from the sale or other disposition of such Pass-Through Certificates after December 31, 2018 received by a non-U.S. entity may be subject to withholding of U.S. federal income tax at a rate of 30% if such non-U.S. entity fails to take the required steps to provide certain information regarding its "United States accounts" or its direct or indirect "substantial
+Investors should be aware that under legislation and related administrative guidance (commonly known as "FATCA"), certain payments in respect of the Pass-Through Certificates received by a non-U.S. entity may be subject to withholding of U.S. federal income tax at a rate of 30% if such non-U.S. entity fails to take the required steps to provide certain information regarding its "United States accounts" or its direct or indirect "substantial U.S. owners."

-U.S. owners."
 The required steps and the information to be provided will depend on whether the non-U.S. entity is considered a "foreign financial institution" for this purpose, and if an intergovernmental agreement exists between the United States and an applicable foreign country that may modify the applicable requirements.
 Investors should consult their tax advisors regarding the potential application and impact of the FATCA withholding rules based on their particular circumstances, including the applicability of any intergovernmental agreement modifying these rules.